Skip to main content

 You must also investigate the situation fully before dismissing a member of staff.
 Remember that employees who’ve worked at your business for less than two years won’t be able to claim unfair dismissal.

 Regardless of whether you fire the employee, your other staff will take notice of how you handled the disciplinary process.
-If you’re too forgiving, you’ll soon find other employees taking advantage of your leniency…
+If you’re too forgiving, you may soon find other employees taking advantage of your leniency...

-If the absence is a case of an employee taking leave without permission, you’ll want to handle it a little differently.
+If the employee is AWOL from work for taking leave without permission, you’ll want to handle it a little differently.

-- If you know that the employee intends to take time off even after a denied holiday request, you can send out a letter (and email) in advance, warning them of the consequences.
+• If you know that the employee intends to take time off, even after a denied holiday request, you can send a letter (and email) in advance, warning them of the consequences.

-- Don’t hold the hearing until they’re back from their holiday - you must at least give the employee the opportunity to state their case.
+• Don’t hold the hearing until they’re back from their holiday – you must at least allow the employee to state their case.

 If unauthorised holidays are a common occurrence at your company, revisit your approach to managing and prioritising leave requests.

-When an employee goes AWOL, your other staff might know if they intended to quit by failing to turn up for work.
+When an employee is AWOL from work, your other staff might know if they intended to quit by failing to turn up for work.

 Follow the usual process for handling unauthorised absences, but consider amending your letters with a note asking whether they intend to return to work.
 This could save you the hassle of arranging a disciplinary hearing.